GPflow/GPflow/README.md

 # Install

 ## 1) Install TensorFlow.
 Please see instructions on the main TensorFlow [webpage](https://www.tensorflow.org/versions/r1.0/get_started/get_started).
-You will need version 1.0.
+You will need at least version 1.0 (we aim to support the latest version).
 We find that for most users pip installation is the fastest way to get going.

 ## 2) install package
 GPflow includes some tensorflow extensions that are compiled when you run setup.py.
 For those interested in modifying the source of GPflow, we recommend